perkowitz/issho/doc/hachi/hachi.md

 the top row of 8 buttons to select modules (and one more button for start/stop); each module takes over the rest of the grid and buttons while it's in focus.

 This manual describes Hachi's basic functions.
-Separate manuals will provide details on specific modules.
+Separate manuals provide details on specific modules.

 # Getting Started and Configuration